dunglas/frankenphp/docs/config.md

 }
 ```

-Optionally, the number of threads to create and [worker scripts](worker.md) to start with the server can be specified under the global directive.
+Optionally, the number of threads to create and [worker scripts](worker.md) to start with the server can be specified under the global option.

 ```caddyfile
 {